Journey to Trailwork

 The Pace Trail project is wrapping up.
 As of the beginning of March 2026, we are just putting the final touches on the Access Trail.
 An AmeriCorps crew will be camping on-site starting in the middle of the month to install benches, signage, final trail changes, and more.
 So the Pace Trail will have a soft opening sometime in April, about six months ahead of schedule.

 I have learned and grown so much through this project.
 It's been great to have a regular outlet getting closer to nature, giving back my time and effort to the community through trails.
-I feel stronger than ever and am enjoying a newfound fitness.
+It's hard work, but they last for decades and serve a virtuous purpose so it's absolutely worth it.
+I am stronger than ever and am enjoying a newfound fitness.
 I look forward to what projects come next, either long-term ones like the Pace Trail or touch-ups to trails as they need them.
-I do know that it's an important part of who I have become in the last year.